 Maybe you can find more hints here!
 Check it out!

-Good luck to you, and if you catch any lobsters, please feel free to tell me about it!
+Good luck to you, and if you catch any lobsters, please feel free to tell me about them!

 Until next time!